Measuring inflation – the Harmonised Index of Consumer Prices (HICP)

 The euro area HICP covers those EU Member States whose currency was the euro during the time period to which the data relate.
 When a country joins the euro area, the national HICP for that country is included in the euro area HICP using a chain index formula.

-The HICP is compiled by Eurostat together with the national statistical institutes of the Member States of the European Union.
-Currently 30 countries (all EU Member States, Iceland, Norway and Switzerland) compile national HICPs.
+The HICP is compiled by Eurostat together with the National Statistical Institutes of the Member States of the European Union.
+Currently 34 countries (all EU Member States, Iceland, Norway, Switzerland, the USA, and the European countries seeking to join the EU: North Macedonia, Serbia and Turkey) compile national HICPs.

 Two breakdowns are available, both based on the same 90 product groups:

-- By type of product: this is the breakdown generally used by the ECB and referred to in its Monthly Bulletin.
+- By type of product: this is the breakdown generally used by the ECB and referred to in its Economic Bulletin.
 This breakdown divides the basket into components comprising product groups that are assumed to be influenced by certain economic developments.
 For example, developments in energy prices are grouped together since they are closely related to oil price movements.
-Food prices are divided into processed and unprocessed foods, because prices of unprocessed food are more strongly influenced by factors such as weather conditions and seasonal patterns than those of processed food.
+Food prices are divided into processed and unprocessed food, because prices of unprocessed food are more strongly influenced by factors such as weather conditions and seasonal patterns than those of processed food.
 Services prices are subdivided into five components which, on account of different market conditions, typically show distinct developments.
-Predefined tables by type of product
+HICP breakdown by type of product: latest data for euro area.

 Eurostat also publishes some special aggregates, such as the overall index excluding unprocessed food and energy and the overall HICP excluding tobacco.